Canon 80D vs Panasonic GX850

-Both the 80D and the GX850 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the GX850 followed on from the Panasonic GF7.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Panasonic GX850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 80D: